9 Ways To Find Your Weight Loss Motivation

 6. Establish A Rewards System

-Human beings are hardwired for positive reinforcement, and some healthy rewards along the way can really work if you’re wondering how to get motivated to lose weight.
+Human beings are hardwired for positive reinforcement, so giving yourself healthy rewards along the way can do wonders for your weight loss motivation.
 (As long as you’re not rewarding yourself with a binge day of ice ream and junk food after a week of healthy eating, of course.)
 Maybe it’s a relaxing pedicure if you get all your workouts in that week, or a new cookware set to make some healthy meals.
-Maybe you decide you’ll purchase a new piece of workout equipment or new workout outfit after a month of accomplishing those specific goals you set.
+Maybe you decide you’ll purchase a new workout outfit after a month of accomplishing those specific goals you set.
 You don’t have to spend a ton of money, just put some little rewards in place to motivate you to get moving.

 7. Stop Making Excuses

-The best way to get motivated to lose weight is to stop making excuses as to why you can’t start today.
+The best way to get motivated to lose weight is to stop making excuses as to why you can’t start right here, right now.
 During the holidays, we often tell ourselves “I’ll start in the New Year.”
 It’s the same on weekends, saying “I’ll start eating healthy next week.”
-There is no time like the present, and if you want to lose weight, you need to cut the excuses and stop the denial.
-The time is now.
+There is no time like the present, and if you want to lose weight, you need to cut the excuses and recognize that the time is now.
 You have the power with every moment, every choice, to do something good for your health.
 Don’t let another opportunity slip through your fingers.

 8. Expect Progress, Not Perfection

-Don’t set yourself up for disappointment by aiming to do everything perfectly right away.
+Don’t set yourself up for disappointment by seeking perfection.
 You will have days when you muddle through your workouts and others where you feel on top of the world.
 Try to avoid “all or nothing” thinking, where you totally scrap a day if you eat a cookie or miss a workout.
 Follow the 80/20 rule of looking at your weight loss journey: aim to eat right and workout 80% of the time and absolutely expect that 20% of the time you are a human being (and not a robot!) and life will get in the way of your ideal plan.

 9. Develop A Routine That Becomes Second-Nature